AbstractMenus/Docs/general/actions.rst

 	]

 After click the item will glow.

+.. warning:: Do not use this action in display rules.
+While rules checking, the item is not yet created so it cannot be changed.
+Use :ref:`bindings <struct-bindings>` instead.

 This action also allows you to change the properties of other items in the opened menu.
 To do this, you need to specify the slot in which it is located.
 Example: